Telespielstube/imagineer/README.md

 15. NumPy [https://numpy.org]

 ### Figures
+Figure 1: Cross entropy loss function.</br>
+Figure 2: SGD update rule.</br>
-Figure 1: Graph of all nodes in the robot application.</br>
+Figure 3: Graph of all nodes in the robot application.</br>

+### Tables
-Figure 2: Output of the complete training run and validation with the SGD optimizer.
+Table 1: Output of the complete training run and validation with the SGD optimizer.